 Babies tend to have preferred tastes and flavors by the time they are 12 months old.
 It may be the reason why several babies refuse to shift from breast milk or formula to a milk alternative.
 Here are some tips that can help you make the transition easier

-1. Don’t introduce more than one alternative at a time.
-Instead, consult your doctor and feed the best suitable milk alternative to your toddler.
-For instance, if you are feeding soy milk, stick to it until your toddler adjusts to its taste and digestibility.
-Meanwhile, you can use other milk alternatives as ingredients, for example you may use coconut milk for preparing dishes for the toddler.
+- Don’t introduce more than one alternative at a time.
+Instead, consult your doctor to feed the best suitable milk alternative to your toddler—the idea is to ensure proper nutrition and avoid potential allergens.
+If you are feeding soy milk, stick to it until your toddler adjusts to its taste and digestibility.
+Meanwhile, you can use other milk alternatives as ingredients—for example you may use coconut milk for preparing dishes for the toddler.

 Frequently Asked Questions